-As summer wraps up and we start to prepare for autumn and winter, it’s time to start thinking about maintaining your equipment during the colder months, especially if your area will see snow and ice.
+As we head into the winter months, it’s time to prepare your equipment for colder weather, especially if your area will see snow and ice (if it hasn’t already).
 Fortunately, there are specific changes to the maintenance routine for your heavy equipment that can help you optimize your machinery’s performance all year long.
 Here are our tips for maintaining equipment in colder weather:

 Inspect Equipment Daily: Because extreme temperatures can significantly impact your equipment, start to increase the number of visual inspections you perform as the weather cools down, leading from monthly or weekly inspections to daily inspections during the freezing winter months5.
 Take a look at electrical wiring, hydraulic hoses, batteries, and tire pressure, as well as the undercarriage of the machine, looking for signs of wear, damage, or clogged debris2.